-As the government (CMS) expectations on risk adjustment change and are more difficult to understand and manage, ACOs, Medicare Advantage Plans, IPAs, MSOs and medical groups should adopt a model that is flexible, mixed, and has the IT capacity to evolve with retrospective, concurrent, and prospective initiatives.
-A must-do is data integration with care management, case management and disease management.
+As the government (CMS) expectations on risk adjustment change and are more difficult to understand and manage, ACOs, Medicare Advantage Plans, IPAs, MSOs and medical groups should adopt a model that is flexible, mixed, and has the IT capacity to evolve with a retrospective, concurrent and prospective initiatives.
+A must-do is data integration with care management, case management, and disease management.
 We must streamline our processes and initiatives to provide health care outcomes that are both compliant and flawless.

 Quality committees, compliance committees, defined best practices, and adoption of guidelines are also important elements that will impact clinical and financial outcomes.
 Now is a time when quality and risk adjustment are defining whether an organization--from health plans to individual providers--will thrive or die.